Written by J. Forner

 Does Leniency for Testimony Corrupt the Criminal Justice System?

 I believe it does.
 Buying testimony, which is essentially what this practice consists of, gives criminals an incentive to fabricate the truth or completely make up information with the hope of receiving a break for their own criminal wrongdoings.
 A large part of our criminal justice system relies on the testimony of those who have already been caught and charged for crimes.
-If you want to avoid being charged then consider getting legal assistance beforehand, especially if you are going through an audit.

 I believe the three judge panel of the 10th Circuit Court of Appeals got it right the first time in United States v.
 Singleton, when they ruled that testimony in exchange for a lighter sentence violated the federal bribery statute, and should not be allowed.
 The bribery statute prohibits giving something of value to a potential witness in exchange for their testimony.
 Being offered probation instead of hundreds of years in prison, in exchange for testimony sounds a lot like something “of value” to me.
 Unfortunately, in 1999, the full 10th Circuit Court of Appeal rejected the original previous ruling by the panel.